ARION

 “I didn’t think of that,” muttered the skunk, at a loss of what to do with his time.
 His seat was near the starboard side of the plane, so he rested his chin on his fist and peered out a window at the clouds far below.
 The movement was imperceptible, but he could see that they were getting closer ever so slowly.

-The atmosphere of the planet was thickening the farther they dropped, and although the weather over their intended site appeared to be calm, the shuttle plane buffeted through tropical thermal waves and wind currents rising up from the surface.
-Turbulence shook the passenger compartment enough that Dr. Kazama chirped in sudden pain when his nimble little teeth bit his tongue.
-Following that, he kept his dental work firmly clamped shut.
+Turbulence shook the passenger compartment so much that Dr. Kazama chirped in sudden pain when his nimble little teeth bit his tongue.
+Following that, he did his best to keep his dental work firmly clamped shut.

-Several of his furmen passengers had their noses up to the windows when a break in the seemingly never-ending forest below revealed a light-colored circle.
+Several of his furmen passengers pressed their noses up to the windows when a break in the seemingly never-ending forest below revealed a light-colored circle.
 As the pilot continued to make maneuvers to slow their decent, that circle increased in size.

 Eventually, Secretariat had thrown off enough post-orbital velocity that Kittinger started coming in directly toward the crater.
 The passengers could no longer see the target through the windows with it ahead of them, but the skunk was suddenly concerned.